 The lounge staff are kind and don’t seem bothered if guests discreetly take a few bits of food away to their rooms for later.
 The view is also excellent, as the lounge is located opposite the fire station, so there is plenty to see in the evening.

 In terms of additional amenities, the spa boasts massages and facials, and there is a 24-hour health club, lap pool, and steam rooms.
 You can pay extra to access the club lounge at this InterContinental even if you haven’t booked a club room.
 Access usually costs around $60 USD per room per night, and it is well worth paying for the upgrade.
-If you book on IHG points, this hotel costs 70,000 points per night.

 4. Boston Marriott Long Wharf